majkinetor/postgrest-test/README.md

 # Postgrest Windows test

 This repository contains basic setup and test for Postgrest.
+All dependencies are automatically installed, database is automatically created so you can start testing and tweaking in minutes.

 ## Usage